anniezh12/hiring-engineers/answers.md

 ###                                   SETTING UP THE VIRTUAL MACHINE MANAGER TO USE LINUX OS

-To install the `Oracle Virtual Machine` on my PC I went to the following link https://www.virtualbox.org/wiki/Dowlaods.
+To install the `Oracle Virtual Machine` on my PC, I went to the following link https://www.virtualbox.org/wiki/Dowlaods.

-Then I chose `Windows Hosts` since my PC has Windows OS.
+Then I chose `Windows Hosts` since my PC had Windows OS.
 Then I followed the following steps:

->Please note I am installing this for the sake of showing how I did this earlier, where I not only installed Virtual Machine but also installed the Ubuntu OS.
+>Please note, I am installing this virtual machine/virtual box for the sake of showing how I did this earlier, where not only I installed the Virtual Machine but also the Ubuntu OS.

-1. Once the download was complete, I chose `New` to create a new Virtual Box named 'test'
+1. Once the download was complete, I chose **New** to create a new Virtual Box named 'test'
 ![vm](images/oracle-vm/create-vm-test.png)

 2. I kept default settings in this part